Helmholtz-UFZ/saqc/README.md

     of care to not mess things up!
   + Example: The function `flagRange` in `funcs/functions.py` may serve as an simple example of the general scheme

+### License
+Copyright(c) 2019,
+Helmholtz-Zentrum fuer Umweltforschung GmbH - UFZ.
+All rights reserved.

+The "System for Automated Quality Control" is free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the free Software Foundation either version 3 of the License, or (at your option) any later version.
+See the [license](license.txt) for detaily.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.